Bewond/fluido/README.md

 ```

 ### ScreenWidth and LayoutWidth
-`ScreenWidth` select the specified widget according to the screen or window size.
+`ScreenWidth` select the specified widget according to the screen or window size (like `ScreenSwitchValue` of type widget).
 `LayoutWidth` is the same but based on the size of the parent widget.

 ```dart